Cuisinart SS-15 Review

 - You have to be more careful when inserting the K-Cups

-- Water tends to run over back of carafe side
+- Water tends to run over the back of the carafe side

 - Wide clearance between dispensing area and drip tray creates a splatter

-When measured with overall satisfaction and value, I did find myself scratching my head a little.
-At the time of writing it looks like the stainless steel version has the lowest price.
+When measured with overall satisfaction and value, I scratched my head a little.
+At the time of writing, it looks like the stainless steel version has the lowest price.
 You can check to see if that’s still the case here:

-If you are in the market for a dual brew coffeemaker, I recommend you to have a look at the latter edition of the Hamilton Beach Flexbrew or the Hamilton Beach Full Pot 2-Way which are reasonable priced and deliver more in the value department, as well as enjoy higher satisfaction ratings.
+If you are in the market for a dual brew coffeemaker, I recommend you to have a look at the latter edition of the Hamilton Beach Flexbrew or the Hamilton Beach Full Pot 2-Way, which are reasonably priced and deliver more in the value department, as well as enjoy higher satisfaction ratings.

 (Only problem with that second model, the 2-Way, is that you can only use soft coffee pods on the single-serve side.)